foxtbirdy/Mini_Apps/READ_ME.txt

 directly or indirectly.
 Should you want to develop, Please DM me on my Twitter.

-Should you find any problems, Comment on the code lines and I be sure to check it out!
+Should you find any problems, Comment on the code lines, Launch an ISSUE  and I be sure to check it out!

 - CLIMAX_ AKA {Code_Blender_7}